khyatiparekh/OneScanMan/README.md

 # AutoEnum
-Initial network and web application enumeration script for OSCP and Hack The Box
+Initial network enumeration script for CTFs.
+Created with HTB and OSCP in mind.

 ## Setup Virtual Environment
 ### Install virtualenv